ninthwalker/NowShowing/README.md

 2) A webpage for use with reverse proxies, such as Nginx

 ## Supported Platforms
+* unRAID v6.3.2

+## Working, but Unsupported Platforms
 * Linux platforms with Docker support
-* unRAID with Docker support
+* unRAID v6.3.1 or lower

 ## Supported Email Clients
-* Any Email provider with SSL SMTP support
 * Gmail
 * Zoho

+## Working, but Unsupported Platforms
+* Any Email provider with SSL SMTP support (Not Gmail or Zoho)

 ## Supported Plex Agents
 * Plex Movie